Exill18/exercise_generator/README.md

 Welcome to the Exercise Generator project!
 This project is a Django-based web application that dynamically generates math exercises for users to solve.
-It includes various types of exercises such as linear equations, quadratic equations, systems of equations, matrix operations, trigonometry, and more.
+It includes various types of exercises such as linear equations, quadratic equations, systems of equations, matrix operations, trigonometry.

 ## Features